cloudmesh-community/book/chapters/prg/python/python.md

 ```

 Files in which Python code is stored are called **module**s.
 You can
-execute a Python module form the command line like you just did, or you
+execute a Python module from the command line like you just did, or you
 can import it in other Python code using the import statement.

 Let us write a more involved Python program that will receive as input